United States Army Corps of Engineers: History

-Early history
+18th century

-The history of United States Army Corps of Engineers can be traced back to the revolutionary era.
-On 16 June 1775, the Continental Congress organized an army which staff included a chief engineer and two assistants.
+The history of United States Army Corps of Engineers can be traced back to the American Revolution.
+On 16 June 1775, the Continental Congress organized the Corps of Engineers, whose initial staff included a chief engineer and two assistants.
 Colonel Richard Gridley became General George Washington's first chief engineer.
 One of his first tasks was to build fortifications near Boston at Bunker Hill.
 The Continental Congress recognized the need for engineers trained in military fortifications and asked the government of King Louis XVI of France for assistance.
 Many of the early engineers in the Continental Army were former French officers.

 Louis Lebègue Duportail, a lieutenant colonel in the French Royal Corps of Engineers, was secretly sent to North America in March 1777 to serve in George Washington's Continental Army.
 In July 1777 he was appointed colonel and commander of all engineers in the Continental Army and, on 17 November 1777, he was promoted to brigadier general.
 When the Continental Congress created a separate Corps of Engineers in May 1779, Duportail was appointed as its commander.
 In late 1781 he directed the construction of the allied U.S.-French siege works at the Battle of Yorktown.

 On 26 February 1783, the Corps was disbanded.
 It was re-established during the Presidency of George Washington.

 From 1794 to 1802, the engineers were combined with the artillery as the Corps of Artillerists and Engineers.

+19th century

 The Corps of Engineers, as it is known today, was established on 16 March 1802, when President Thomas Jefferson signed the Military Peace Establishment Act, whose aim was to "organize and establish a Corps of Engineers ... that the said Corps ... shall be stationed at West Point in the State of New York and shall constitute a military academy."
 Until 1866, the superintendent of the United States Military Academy was always an Engineer Officer.

 The General Survey Act of 1824 authorized the use of Army engineers to survey road and canal routes for the growing nation.
 That same year, Congress passed an "Act to Improve the Navigation of the Ohio and Mississippi Rivers" and to remove sand bars on the Ohio and "planters, sawyers, or snags" (trees fixed in the riverbed) on the Mississippi, for which the Corps of Engineers was identified as the responsible agency.